derykmakgill/website/story.md

 "I'll talk to you when we land," he told the AI, as he transfered it to the device.

 He took one last look at 7-2521.
 It would be a long time before he had this kind of view again.
 Perhaps he would never see it again.
-There was so much more to build first, but he knew that all the people who awaited him on the surface were the kind of people who could make it happen.
+They were marooned, with no ability to reach space again, and there was so much more to build first anyways.
+He wasn't afraid though.
+He knew that all the people who awaited him on the surface were the kind of people who could make it happen.
 They were the most productive minds of their time, and their families.
-And for the first time in hundreds of years, they were free to use their minds to their fullest ability.
+And for the first time in hundreds of years, they were free.

 He walked to the far end of the room where a small door through which the last landing craft waited.